Golf rotation is a fundamental piece of the golf swing, but most golfers never fully understand how to execute it correctly.

 Finally, Step Five

 That's why you need to drill this over and over, and that's what the workout program at the end of this lesson will give you.
-Do your reps day after day, and in a few weeks you'll start to really understand and feel the movements.
+Do your reps day after day, and in a few weeks you'll start to truly understand and feel the movements.
 You won't know any other way to move.

 So let's give it a try.
 Get into your setup position again, and this time pick up a golf club.
-You're going to do the exact same movement.
+You're going to perform the exact same movement.
 Don't swing your arms.
 Just rotate back, trying to leave your arms at address.

 That's the Secret

 Your hands are just following along.
 They're always in the center of your body.
-If they start to move away and the club is no longer pointing at the center of your body, go right back to the beginning, relax, and start again.
+If they start to drift away and the club is no longer pointing at the center of your body, go right back to the beginning, relax, and start again.

 This is the key drill.
-Master each step in turn, until you're ready to add the club back in.
+Master each step in turn until you're ready to add the club back in.
 Once you've mastered Step Five, you're ready to start hitting golf balls again.

 Daily Drill - 5 Minutes to Mastering Golf Rotation